Sorry, you need to enable JavaScript to visit this website.

 There is a current debate on increased penalty for young people under 18 years of age, both to protect young people from being used in organised crime and to protect the surrounding environment from young people who commit serious violent crimes.
 This has implications both on the rights of children who have committed crimes or are at risk of being used by criminal networks, as well as for children who are placed in special residential homes for young people.
 Currently, minors who have committed crimes are placed in special residential homes for young people, which also are used for young people who have been placed in the care of the state for other reasons.

 The government has proposed increased penalty for several crimes, such as possession of illegal firearms and explosives (Ds 2023:11), threats, coercion, drug crimes, violent confrontations in criminal networks.
-The government has also proposed a new law penalising involving minors in criminal activities (Dir.
-2020:62).
+In 2023 the parliament passed a law criminalising involving minors in criminal activities (SFS 2023:257).

 There is also a current debate on whether special youth prisons for 15 to 17-year-olds should be introduced to decrease young people’s involvement in violent crime as well as solving the current issues at the special residential homes for young people.